craigsapp/midifile/README.md

 <tr valign="top"><td>
 	<a href="http://midifile.sapp.org/class/Options">Options</a>
 </td><td>
-	A convenience class used for parsing command-line options in the example programs.
+	A optional convenience class used for parsing command-line options in the example programs.
 This class can be removed from the library since it is not needed for using the MidiFile class.
 </td></tr>